Skip to content

 The root client class:

-• Creates an internal HttpClient with BaseAddress set from the first OpenAPI servers entry
+• Creates an internal HttpClient, or accepts one through constructor injection, with BaseAddress populated from the first OpenAPI servers entry when needed

-• Accepts optional security credentials (bearer tokens, API keys) via constructor parameters
+• Accepts optional security credentials such as bearer tokens and API keys through constructor parameters

-• Exposes one property per tag group (e.g. client.Pets, client.Users)
+• Exposes one property per tag group, for example client.Pets and client.Users

 • Emits XML documentation for the client itself and for each tag property from info, tags, summary, description, and response metadata

-• Is generated as a partial class so you can extend it in a separate file
+• Is generated as a partial class, which allows extension in a separate file

-• Implements IDisposable to release the underlying HttpClient
+• Implements IDisposable so the underlying HttpClient is released only when the generated client owns it

-Each tag sub-client contains the async operation methods, with parameters mapped from path, query, header, and cookie parameters defined in the OpenAPI document.
+Each tag sub-client contains asynchronous operation methods, with parameters mapped from the path, query, header, and cookie parameters defined in the OpenAPI document.
+Array parameters use repeated query keys for query parameters and comma-separated values for path, header, and cookie parameters.

-Each generated operation also includes explicit non-success handling instead of relying on HttpResponseMessage.EnsureSuccessStatusCode(), allowing typed OpenAPI error payloads to flow through exceptions.
+Each generated operation also includes explicit non-success handling instead of relying on HttpResponseMessage.EnsureSuccessStatusCode(), which allows typed OpenAPI error payloads to flow through exceptions.

 Naming conventions

-The generator automatically converts naming conventions to be idiomatic in C#:
+The generator converts naming conventions to idiomatic C# forms:

 • Schema names and property names are converted from snake_case to PascalCase